 ABOUT US

 As a small, lipid-soluble molecule (like alcohol, nicotine, and certain antidepressants), caffeine is one of the few substances capable of penetrating the blood-brain barrier.
 This barrier is critical to maintaining the brain’s physical and chemical balance.
-Once caffeine has penetrated the blood-brain barrier, it is capable of affecting its victims’ thoughts and behavior, potentially to an alarming degree.
+Once caffeine has penetrated the blood-brain barrier, it can distort its victims’ perceptions and behavior, potentially to an alarming degree.

-Because anosognosia (loss of self-awareness) is an early feature of a damaged or dysfunctional brain, caffeinism victims may not suspect that they are ill or—if they do—that caffeine is at the root of their symptoms.
+Because anosognosia (loss of self-awareness) is an early feature of brain dysfunction, caffeinism victims may not suspect that they are ill or recognize caffeine as the cause of their symptoms.

 This site aims to alert the public to the dangers of caffeine intake, and to urge the medical community to eliminate caffeine from patients’ diets before diagnosing them with neuropsychiatric disorders including anxiety, bipolar disorder, ADD/ADHD, mania, depression, schizophrenia and dementia.